-The chapter overviews provided above reflect the differences between the NAEP 1996-2005 science frameworks and this new framework to be used for 2009 and future NAEP science assessments.
-The assessment resulting from this 2009 framework will start a new NAEP science trend (i.e., measure of student progress in science).
+The chapter overviews provided above reflect the differences between the NAEP 1996-2005 science framework and the new framework to be used for the 2009 and the 2011 NAEP science assessments.
+The assessments resulting from this framework start a new NAEP science trend (i.e., measure of student progress in science).
 One difference between the two frameworks is that the 2009 steering and planning committees drew on a variety of new standards and assessments.
 They also were able to extract findings from research in science, science education, and cognition and to consider the use of technology to increase the options for assessment administration.
-Exhibit 3 lists the major differences between the 1996-2005 and 2009 NAEP science frameworks.
+Exhibit 3 lists the major differences between the 1996-2005 and 2009-2011 NAEP science frameworks.